Ardeshir-Shon/SignalExplainer/IMES-Progress.md

 ## Open Issues
 1- CAD files are not going to be imported directly to Unity.
 Solutions:
-- Converting the .DWG to .OBJ
+- Converting the .DWG to .OBJ [solved]
-- Purchasing the CAD importer adds-on.
+- Purchasing the CAD importer adds-on. [a month-trial can do the job ==> solved]